pyraxo/TextUs/README.md

 TextUs is a comprehensive training platform that enables customer service officers to:

 - Practice handling various customer inquiries in a safe, simulated environment
-- Receive real-time feedback on performance metrics (comprehension, tone, accuracy)
+- Receive real-time feedback on performance metrics (comprehension, tone, accuracy, rubrics)
+- Trainers can now provide structured feedback using rubrics after each session
 - Access a variety of scenarios covering different CPF-related topics
 - Track progress and improvements over time